Vilnius Household Registers Project - Home Page

 During the period of Polish control of eastern Lithuania and adjoining Belarus between the world wars, the Polish system of tracking residents through household registries was implemented in the city of Vilnius.
 Some 13,000 of these registers survive, containing millions of lines of detailed data about Vilnius residents and visitors, many of whom were Jewish.
 The purpose of the VHR project is to extract and make available the information about Jews in these records.
 Because of the scale of the project, it will take many years to complete.
 Data will be made available in batches, and the information on this page will allow you to determine if a particular batch is of interest to you.
 For more detailed information about the registers and our project, check out the VHR Coordinator’s blog.

-Batch surname lists
+Batch surname lists (and now, batch previews)